Business and Legal Applications of Event Study Methodology and News Analytics

 The event study methodology has several meaningful practical applications.
 The most common ones are listed hereafter:

-- Security fraud litigation: In securities fraud litigation cases, the event study methodology is frequently used to discern whether information that has been used in an allegedly fraudulent action was relevant to investors, and to determine the value of the information (you may visit this related video for further details).
+- Security fraud litigation: In security fraud litigation cases, the event study methodology is frequently used to discern whether information that has been used in an allegedly fraudulent action was relevant to investors, and to determine the value of the information (you may visit this related video for further details).
 It thus serves to establish materiality and calculate damages.
 Over the recent decades, the method has become an increasingly important instrument to defendants and plaintiffs in private suits and SEC enforcement actions (Mitchell and Netter, 1994).

 - Financial market regulation / reverse event study: Regulators can use the method to systematically monitor stocks for potential security fraud cases.
-To do so, regulators can apply the event study methodology in a reverse manner: First, they systematically monitor stocks for unusual price movements, then the investigate news data in an attempt to understand the price movements.
+To do so, regulators can apply the event study methodology in a reverse manner: First, they systematically monitor stocks for unusual price movements, then they investigate news data in an attempt to understand the price movements.
 The monitoring for price movements may take a two-level design, with annual data being first analyzed before high-frequency/intraday data is then used to exactly pinpoint the time of an unusual stock movement.

 - Corporate compliance: A classic application relates to a firm-internal topic, corporate compliance.
-For key corporate events (e.g., an acquisition or divestiture), event studies reveal important information on how the capital markets have absorbed the new information pertaining to the respective event.
+For key corporate events (e.g., an acquisition or a divestiture), event studies reveal important information on how the capital markets have absorbed the new information pertaining to the respective event.
 Investigating the plot of abnormal returns will give an indication on whether information has leaked prior to the announcement of the event or whether insider trading might have taken place.

-- Narratives on capital market implications of events: The abnormal returns of a stock over an extended period of time illustrates how capital market assess the actions of a company on a more complex topics the company faces.
+- Narratives on capital market implications of events: The abnormal returns of a stock over an extended period of time illustrates how capital markets assess the actions of a company.
 This capital market perspective provides a useful angle in creating narratives on corporate strategies surrounding such topics.
-An exmale for such a case is Volkswagen´s "Dieselgate" scandal, as illustrated here.